yoshinari/gitPostReceiveHookScript/README.md

 ##### scp action
 * Copy all the files to taget server with scp command.
-* Erase the git removed files wich ssh command, but can not erase empty directory.
+* Erase the git removed files with ssh command, but can not erase empty directory.

 ##### ftp action
 * Copy all the files to target server with ncftpput command.